DuncanCragg/OnexOS/README-App.md

 ### What's novel about it?

-Everyone running LinkCraft owns their own chunks of the world that we're all building together; you host and serve your own stuff on your own phone or tablet.
+Everyone running LinkCraft owns their own chunks of the world that we're all building together.
+You host and serve your own stuff on your own phone or tablet.

-Then we can all sew our virtual objects and places together into a single, vast, seamless universe, owned by all of us.
+We then all sew our virtual objects and places together - into a single, vast, seamless universe, owned by all of us.

 This is enabled by LinkCraft's **links**.